 The accelerations used for the calculation of loads due to ship motion are the severest of the combinations (A) or (B) below for the stowage condition, and values recognized by the Society to be appropriate for the service condition.
-If data on the ship's motions are submitted and recognized by
+If data on the ship's motions are submitted and recognized by the Society to be appropriate, the values in such data may be used in the calculations.

-- (A) $\pm 1.0g$ in the direction normal to the deck and $\pm 0.5g$ in the longitudinal direction parallel to the deck - (B) $\pm 1.0g$ in the direction normal to the deck and $\pm 0.5g$ in the transverse direction parallel to the deck
+- (A) $\pm 1.0g$ in the direction normal to the deck and $\pm 0.5g$ in the longitudinal direction parallel to the deck - (B) $\pm 1.0 g$ in the direction normal to the deck and $\pm 0.5 g$ in the transverse direction parallel to the deck